tarantool/doc/doc/reference/reference_rock/vshard/vshard-router.rst

     The method is good to enable/disable discovery after the router is already started, but discovery is enabled by default.
-You may want to never enable it even for a short time -- then specify the ``discovery_mode`` option in the :ref:`configuration <cfg_basic-discovery_mode>`.
+You may want to never enable it even for a short time—then specify the ``discovery_mode`` option in the :ref:`configuration <cfg_basic-discovery_mode>`.
     It takes the same values as :samp:`vshard.router.discovery_set({mode})`.